Home Learning Centre How Much Does an EICR Cost? The Complete 2026 UK Price Guide

 How Much Does an EICR Cost?
 The Complete 2026 UK Price Guide

 The average EICR in the UK costs between £150 and £250.
-Our prices start from £99.
-If you are getting quotes anywhere between £80 and £400 and wondering what is normal, this guide gives you the honest answer for 2026.
-Real prices by property size.
-Commercial costs per circuit.
-What a proper EICR should include.
-The red flags to watch for when a quote looks too cheap.
+Ours are £99 or £140 for most homes, because we price on the number of circuits rather than the number of bedrooms.
+If you are getting quotes anywhere between £80 and £400 and wondering what is normal, this guide gives you the honest answer for 2026, including how to work out which band your own property falls into before you ring anybody.

 The quick answer